The 20 Best Epidermolysis Bullosa Acquisita Doctors Near Me in Boston, MA

 Offers Telehealth

-Cristina Holt is a primary care provider, practicing in Internal Medicine in Revere, Massachusetts.
+Cristina Holt is a primary care provider, practicing in Internal Medicine in Medford, Massachusetts.
 Dr. Holt is rated as an Advanced provider by MediFind in the treatment of Epidermolysis Bullosa Acquisita.
-Her top areas of expertise are Epidermolysis Bullosa, Epidermolysis Bullosa Acquisita, Type 2 Diabetes (T2D), and Hypertension.
-Dr. Holt is currently accepting new patients.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Epidermolysis Bullosa, Epidermolysis Bullosa Acquisita, Type 2 Diabetes (T2D), and Hypertension.

 Advanced in Epidermolysis Bullosa Acquisita